 Mom didn’t come back

-If you’ve kept the baby warm and waited at least one whole overnight period, the baby is probably orphaned.
+If you’ve kept the baby warm and waited at least one whole overnight period (24 hours) and the mother has not retrieved any of her babies, they are probably orphaned.
 Mother raccoons almost never abandon their babies, but sometimes something happens to mom and she can’t make it back.

 Temporary care

 While you are waiting to hear back from a wildlife rehabilitator, keep the baby raccoon contained in a dark, quiet place.
 Make sure it has a heat source.
-Don’t give it any food or water until you have spoken to a rehabilitator.
+Don’t give them any food or water.
 Further temporary care instructions can be found here.